Einstein versus Hitler

 “Our national policies will not be revoked or modified, even for scientists.
 If the dismissal of Jewish scientists means the annihilation of contemporary German science, then we shall do without science for a few years.”
 2

-(On August 30, 1933, a Jewish philosopher and associate of Einstein named Theodor Lessing was murdered by unknown assailants in Czechoslovakia days after a picture of Lessing had been circulated carrying the same NOT YET HANGED caption.)
+(On August 30, 1933, a Jewish philosopher and associate of Einstein named Theodor Lessing was murdered by unknown assailants in Czechoslovakia, only days after a picture of Lessing was circulated carrying the same NOT YET HANGED caption.)

-The following month Einstein, by now estranged from his first wife, sailed for America.
-He eventually settled down in Princeton, New Jersey, where he worked and studied safe from harm for the rest of his life.
+One month later, Einstein, by now estranged from his wife, sailed for America and settled in Princeton, New Jersey, where he continued on with his theoretical work safe from harm for the rest of his life.
 He never set foot in Europe again.

-That Einstein escaped Hitler’s fascist control in the first place, along with other visionary scientists like Edward Teller, Niels Bohr, Enrico Fermi and Leo Szilard, was something of a miracle — one on which much of the fate of World War II would ultimately rest.
+That Einstein escaped Hitler’ fascist control in the first place, along with other visionary scientists like Edward Teller, Niels Bohr, Enrico Fermi, and Leo Szilard, was something of a miracle — one on which much of the fate of World War II would ultimately rest.
 Of course, such divine intervention — and the defeat of Adolf Hitler — would not come easily.

-In September of 1933 the storm was not yet at hand.
-But, as the poet might say, there was rumbling off in the distance.
+The storm was not yet at hand in September of 1933, but, as the poet might say, there was rumbling off in the distance.
 Albert Einstein, the Jewish physicist in exile, knew what was coming.

 1 Einstein: His Life and Universe by Walter Isaacson (Simon & Schuster, New York, 2007) page 422.